 Having a judge declare who an air of your loved one is

-If your loved one dies without having a will then the most common state settlement process is called a judicial declaration.
+If your loved one dies without a will, then the most common state settlement process is a judicial declaration.
 This will be used to identify the heirs of your loved one.
-In this process, the court would make a formal declaration as to they'd entity of any of your loved ones' heirs and the percentage each heir would own in the estate.
+In this process, the court would make a formal declaration that they'd become an entity of any of your loved ones' heirs and the percentage each heir would own in the estate.
 The whole point of this process is to allow your loved one's property to be divided and split up between their heirs.
-There is no appeal of this declaration process and the decisions made therein are final.
+There is no appeal of this declaration process, and the decisions made therein are final.

-As a result, I need to point out that a judicial declaration of heirship can take a relatively long period and can cost even more money than the probate process.
-An attorney adds Litem will be appointed by the court to represent any errors that are unknown to the court or the applicant.
-This attorney will report their findings after performing due diligence to the court at a determination of heirship hearing.
-Persons who do not stand to be beneficiaries under any court orders would need to be able to testify to the family history of their loved one.
+As a result, I need to point out that a judicial declaration of heirship can take a relatively long period and cost even more money than the probate process.
+An attorney adds Litem will be appointed by the court to represent any unknown errors to the court or the applicant.
+This attorney will report their findings after performing due diligence to the court at determining heirship hearing.
+Persons who do not stand to be beneficiaries under any court orders would need to testify to the family history of their loved ones.

 What is a revocable living trust?

-An important factor to keep in mind is that a living trust may allow for the avoidance of having to go through probate but it is not a guarantee.
+An important factor to keep in mind is that a living trust may allow for the avoidance of having to go through probate, but it is not a guarantee.
 Most commonly, probate can be avoided if your loved one's assets are all included in the trust.
-One of the reasons why a revocable living trust is not often utilized as an alternative to probate is because most people will not transfer all of their assets to the trust.
+A revocable living trust is not often utilized as an alternative to probate because most people will not transfer all of their assets to the trust.
 Any assets located outside the trust may still be subject to probate.
 Your loved one will have had to have changed the title to all the property in their name and transferred it into the name of the living trust for the revocable trust to be effective.

-If your loved one failed to do this then any property that is not been transferred would be subject to probate and could be subject to an estate plan that is different than the one outlined in the revocable living trust.
-Another factor to be aware of is at the living trust is just like a will in that it is subject to being contested by any of your loved ones' heirs.
+If your loved one failed to do this, then any property that has not been transferred would be subject to probate and could be subject to an estate plan different from the one outlined in the revocable living trust.
+Another factor to be aware of is that the living trust is just like a will in that it is subject to being contested by any of your loved ones' heirs.
 The basis for a contest in this area could be if an argument is presented that your loved one lacks mental capacity, suffers from undue influence or fraud.

-Finally, you need to take into consideration that any asset put into a living trust is not exempt from creditors accessing them in satisfaction of a debt.
+Finally, you need to consider that any asset put into a living trust is not exempt from creditors accessing them in satisfaction of a debt.
 The law in Texas does not allow for your loved one to transfer assets into or revocable living trust to protect the property from any creditor's claims.
-Sheltering nonexempt property inside of a trust will not prevent any creditors from accessing that property to satisfy loans or debts that are owed.
+Sheltering nonexempt property inside a trust will not prevent any creditors from accessing that property to satisfy loans or debts owed.

 Closing thoughts on how to approach the state planning and probate in Texas

-As you can see, there are many options available for a Texas resident to be able to take advantage of when it comes to planning for their estate needs upon their passing.
-The best planning information that I can probably provide you with is to consider the size of your loved one's estate and whether or not he or she has a valid Will.
-Depending on the circumstances of his or her passing you may not have been able to discuss any of this with him or her before their passing.
+As you can see, there are many options available for Texas residents to take advantage of when it comes to planning for their estate needs upon their passing.
+The best planning information that I can probably provide you with is to consider the size of your loved one's estate and whether or not they have a valid Will.
+Depending on the circumstances of their passing, you may not have been able to discuss any of this with them before their passing.

-That means he or she hopefully shared information with you about their estate at some point during their life.
+That means they hopefully shared information with you about their estate at some point during their life.
 It is always recommended that any person over the age of 18 have a will.
 Contrary to popular belief, a Will is not expensive to draft, does not take a lot of time to draft, and can do a lot to increase the peace for a family after a loved one passes away.
-You will want to be able to grieve the death of your loved one and remember him or her for something other than a contentious fight between potential heirs.
+You will want to be able to grieve the death of your loved one and remember them for something other than a contentious fight between potential heirs.
 Drafting a Will allows your loved one to be mourned and for peace of mind to reign supreme for your family.

-On the other hand, if thinking about the passing away of your loved one has caused you to have questions about how your estate is set up then that is a good thing.
+On the other hand, if thinking about the passing away of your loved one has caused you to have questions about how your estate is set up, then that is a good thing.
 You can use the experience of having a loved one pass away as a motivator for you to solidify your estate plan and have a Will drafted.
 It does not matter if you are wealthy, deep in debt, or somewhere in between.
-As you have already seen from today's blog post there are many reasons to have your affairs in order when you pass away.
-Your failure to do so could result in your loved ones having to go through a lot of trouble to organize your affairs after you pass on.
+As you have already seen from today's blog post, there are many reasons to have your affairs in order when you pass away.
+Your failure to do so could result in your loved ones going through a lot of trouble organizing your affairs after you pass on.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed estate planning attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video. these consultations can be a great way for you to learn more about the estate planning and probate process and to determine how your family circumstances may be impacted by the filing of a will for probate or any other estate-related matter.
+Our licensed estate planning attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
+These consultations can be a great way to learn more about the estate planning and probate process and determine how filing a will may impact your family circumstances for probate or any other estate-related matter.